Your guide to registrations for international transport

 • Less manual administration means the chances of errors on your declarations decrease.

-Traders who do their own clearing, freight agents and clearing agents must also be register as an EDI user for the purpose of submitting customs clearance documentation electronically when:
+Traders who do their clearing, freight agents, and clearing agents must also be registered as an EDI user to submit customs clearance documentation electronically when:

 • They submit ten (10) or more customs declarations per calendar month, and